Multiple zeta value cycles in low weight: Bar construction settings

 Finally the motive corresponding to $\Lc_{01}$ is the comodule generated by $\Lcb_{01}$, that is the subvector space of $\mc M_X$ spanned by $\Lcb_{01}$, $\Lcb_0$ and $\Lcb_1$.

-\end{exm} \begin{exm}[Weight $3$] The differential of $\Lc_{001}$, $\Lcu_{001}$, $\Lc_{011}$, $\Lcu_{011}$ allows to easily write down the corresponding tensor degree $1$ and $2$.
+\end{exm} \begin{exm}[Weight $3$] The differentials of $\Lc_{001}$, $\Lcu_{001}$, $\Lc_{011}$, $\Lcu_{011}$ allow us to easily write down the corresponding tensor degree $1$ and $2$.
 The expressions below try to keep a symmetric presentation for the part in tensor degree $3$.

-In the equations below cycle $\Lc_W$ are simply denoted by $W$ and cycles $\Lcu_W$ simply by $\ol{W}$.
-We will also use this abuse of notation latter on in weight $4$ and $5$.
+In the equations below, cycles $\Lc_W$ are simply denoted by $W$ and cycles $\Lcu_W$ simply by $\ol{W}$.
+We will also use this abuse of notation later on in weight $4$.
 One defines

 and